ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 Winner: ACON.

-Why?
-You may run into complications on installation with both trampoline brands.
-Since Springfree Trampolines are more unique and the mat rods are notoriously difficult to get into the sockets, ACON’s Trampolines will likely be more straightforward to assemble.
+You may run into complications installing both trampoline brands.
+Since Springfree Trampolines are more unique and the mat rods may be difficult for some to get into the sockets, ACON’s Trampolines will likely be more straightforward to assemble.

 **You can opt for professional trampoline installation on Springfree Trampolines for $399.
 There are also 3D step-by-step instructions on the BILT App and most Springfree customers install their trampoline by themselves.